Argennon-Project/ascee/docs/specs.md

 check suffices.
 This way, the process is a read-only process without any shared memory and can be easily parallelized.*

+#### Collision Detection

-**Collision detection:** We assume a request that wants to expand a chunk is a writer for all offsets such that: `offset < maxSize && offset >= sizeLowerbound` .
+Chunk Resizing: We assume a request that wants to expand a chunk is a writer for all offsets such that: `offset < maxSize && offset >= sizeLowerbound` .
 And a request that wants to shrink a chunk is a writer
 for: `offset < sizeUpperBound && offset >= minSize`